Mathieu III de Trie

-In 1302 Mathieu led the French 8th bataelge at the Battle of Courtrai.
+In 1302 Mathieu led the French eighth bataille at the Battle of Courtrai.
 During this engagement his father Renaud was killed, leaving Mathieu to inherit his titles.
 From 1318 to 1320 he served as the Mashal of France, and in 1322 he was tasked with planning the coronation of Charles IV of France.
 He commanded an intervention in Guyencourt-sur-Noye and in 1325 led a Corps during the Peasant revolt in Flanders.

 His notoriety greatly increased after his younger brother Guillaume de Trie crowned Philip VI of France.
-Mathieu headed a coalition of Norman lords to support a French conquest of England, and persoanly pledged 44,000 men to the venture.
+Mathieu headed a coalition of Norman lords to support a French conquest of England, and personally pledged 44,000 men to the venture.
 He commanded a French army in Flanders in 1339 and was the commander of the French garrison of Tournai during the first years of the Hundred Years' War.
 He appointed Lieutenant General of the Flemish frontier in 1342.

 Mathieu de Trie died on 26 November 1345.
 He produced no heirs.